jpangborn/jpangborn.github.io/_drafts/getting-started-with-github-pages.md

 This may take a while as ruby is downloaded and compiled.

+#### Set Ruby Verison

+Run the following command to set your Ruby version to 2.1.0.

+{% highlight bash %}
+rbenv global 2.1.0
+{% endhighlight %}

 ### Install Bundler

 Once Ruby is installed, you will need to install Bundler, the Ruby package manager.
 It can be installed with the following command.